Skip to content

 Corruption is a high risk for businesses in Slovakia, most notably in the judiciary and public procurement sectors.
 Companies cite the lack of transparency and inefficient government bureaucracy as the largest impediments to business.
 The Slovak Penal Code, the Criminal Procedure Code, and the Specialized Criminal Act provide for the criminalization of most forms of corruption, including active and passive bribery, bribery of foreign officials and extortion.
 However, insufficient law enforcement negatively affects foreign companies in Slovakia.
 Companies report the possibility of facilitation payments and bribes in the customs, public utilities, public procurement, and judicial sectors.
 Facilitation payments and gifts are illegal under Slovak law, but officials in some sectors expect to receive gifts and irregular payments.

-Judicial system Very high risk
+Very high risk

 There is a high risk of corruption when interacting with the Slovak judiciary.
 Companies report that they perceive irregular payments and bribes in return for favorable decisions as very common (GCR 2015-2016).
 Compared to their EU peers, Slovak businesses report the absolute lowest levels confidence in the judiciary; only one in ten businesses perceive the independence of courts and judges as 'fairly good' and the rest considered it 'fairly bad', 'very bad', or don't know (JS 2017).
 Companies also express extremely low satisfaction with the efficiency of the legal frameworks when it comes to settling disputes and challenging regulations (GCR 2017-2018).
 The court system remains slow and inefficient and some judges are suspected of manipulating the case assignment systems (ICS 2017).
 Verdicts often lack predictability and are often not properly justified, leading businesses to prefer arbitration to the Slovak court system even in cases involving multi-million dollar losses (ICS 2017).
-The removal of controversial figure Stefan Harabรญn, who held a number of high positions in the judiciary, has been noted as improving confidence in reforms of the judiciary (SGI 2017).
+The removal of controversial figure Stefan Harabín, who held a number of high positions in the judiciary, has been noted as improving confidence in reforms of the judiciary (SGI 2017).
 However, widespread nepotism and cronyism remain commonplace in Slovakia's judiciary (BTI 2018).
 Reportedly, businesses have complained about the private sector's influence on judicial decisions and claim that court proceedings have become a contest between people with vested interests and those with judicial connections (HRR 2017).

 It takes significantly longer and it is significantly more expensive in Slovakia to enforce a contract compared to other OECD high-income countries (DB 2018).
-Slovakia has ratified the International Centre for Settling International Disputes (ICSID), the World Bankโ€™s Commercial Arbitration Tribunal and the New York Convention on the Recognition and Enforcement of Foreign Arbitrage Awards.
+Slovakia has ratified the International Centre for Settling International Disputes (ICSID), the World Bank's Commercial Arbitration Tribunal and the New York Convention on the Recognition and Enforcement of Foreign Arbitrage Awards.

-Police Moderate risk
+Moderate risk

 Slovakia's police force carries a moderate corruption risk for businesses.
 More than half of the surveyed firms pay for security in Slovakia (ES 2013); the police does not reliably protect companies from crime (GCR 2017-2018).
 Nearly half of Slovaks perceive bribery and abuse of power to be widespread among police and customs officers, but virtually none report actually paying a bribe (EB 2017).
 Political influence over the police and prosecution services impedes investigations of corruption (ICS 2017).
 In 2015, 121 police officers were charged with 145 crimes, including two charges of money laundering and six cases of bribery (HRR 2016).

-Public services Very high risk
+Very high risk

 Corruption represents a high risk for businesses dealing with public services in Slovakia.
 In a survey, seven out of ten businesses agreed that bribery and the use of connections is the easiest way to obtain certain public services in Slovakia (FEB 2017).
 About a third of Slovaks perceive bribery and abuse of power as common among officials issuing business permits (EB 2017).
 Businesses cite corruption and inefficient government bureaucracy as the two most problematic factors for doing business in the country (GCR 2017-2018).
 Slovakia suffers from weak administrative capacities and a lack of transparency in the regulatory system (ICS 2017; SGI 2017).
 The business community in Slovakia describes a number of regulatory bodies as not fully impartial and their decisions as unpredictable (ICS 2017).
 Legal certainty in Slovakia suffers from frequent changes in laws, which are growing increasingly complex, in turn leading to an opaque and inconsistent legal framework (SGI 2017).
 Starting a business in Slovakia involves more steps and takes more time than the average among OECD high-income countries (DB 2018).

-Land administration Very low risk
+Very low risk

 Corruption represents a low risk for businesses dealing with Slovakia's land administration.
 Almost a third of households perceive that giving and taking bribes and abusing positions for personal gain are widespread among public officials issuing building permits (Eurobarometer 2017).
 Businesses complain about unpredictable and time-consuming procedures in the process of buying land (ICS 2017).
 However, property rights are well defined and enforced and a reliable land title system is in place (ICS 2017).
 Expropriation may only happen if unavoidable and in the public interest and in return for adequate compensation (ICS 2017).
 However, companies report insufficient confidence in the protection of property rights (GCR 2017-2018).
 Property and contractual rights are generally enforceable in the courts, but the process may take years, limiting the effectiveness of proper dispute resolution (ICS 2017).